windseason/ipfs-log/README.md

 The module works in **Node.js** and **Browsers**.

-## Use cases
+IPFS Log has a few use cases:

 - CRDTs
 - Database operations log
 - Feed of data
 - Track a version of a file
 - Messaging

-*Originally created for, and currently used in, [orbit-db](https://github.com/haadcode/orbit-db) - a distributed peer-to-peer database on IPFS*
+It was originally created for, and currently used in, [orbit-db](https://github.com/haadcode/orbit-db) - a distributed peer-to-peer database on [IPFS](https://github.com/ipfs/ipfs).

 ## Requirements